-The Company's executive compensation policy is designed to attract and retain exceptional executives by offering compensation for superior performance that is highly competitive with other well-managed organizations in the industry.
+The Company's executive compensation policy is designed to attract and retain exceptional executives by offering compensation for superior performance that is highly competitive with other organizations in the industry.
 The Compensation Committee measures executive performance on an individual and corporate basis.
 There are three components to the Company's executive compensation program, and each is consistent with the stated philosophy as follows:

 - Base Salary.
-Base salaries for executives and other key employees are determined by individual financial and non-financial performance, position in salary range and general economic conditions of the Company.
-For purposes of administering base pay, all executive positions are evaluated and placed in appropriate salary grades.
-Salary range levels are reviewed on an annual basis to ensure competitiveness with a peer group of other companies.
+Base salaries for executives and other key employees are determined by individual performance, position in salary range and general economic conditions.
+For base pay, all executives are evaluated and placed in appropriate salary grades.
+Salary range levels are reviewed on an annual basis to ensure competitiveness with a peer group of companies.
 In recommending salaries for executive officers, the Compensation Committee (i) reviews the historical performance of the executives, and (ii) reviews specific information provided by a compensation consulting firm with respect to the competitiveness of salaries paid to the Company's executives. - Annual Bonus.
-Annual bonuses for executives and other key employees are tied directly to the Company's operating and financial performance as well as individual performance, and can be paid in cash or stock options.
-The purpose of annual bonuses are to reward executives for achievements of corporate, financial and operational goals.
-When certain objective and subjective performance goals are not met, annual bonuses would be reduced or not paid.
-Philosophically, the Board of Directors believes annual bonuses should be weighted toward stock or stock equivalents until such time as the Company generates positive cash flow. - Long-Term Incentives.
+Annual bonuses for executives and other key employees are tied to the Company's operating and financial performance as well as individual performance, and can be paid in cash, stock or stock options.
+The purpose of annual bonuses is to reward executives for achievements of corporate, financial and operational goals.
+When certain objective and subjective performance goals are not met, annual bonuses would be reduced or not paid. - Long-Term Incentives.
 The purpose of these plans is to create an opportunity for executives and other key employees to share in the enhancement of stockholder value through stock options or restricted stock.
 The overall goal of this component of pay is to create a strong link between the management of the Company and its stockholders through management stock ownership and the achievement of specific corporate goals that result in the appreciation of Company share price.
-Stock options and restricted stock are awarded if individual goals are achieved or exceeded.